-Looking for a karate coach or karate classes in Upper Walthamstow ?
+Seeking a karate instructor or karate lessons in Upper Walthamstow ?

-Beneficial for the cardiovascular system, great for fitness and mental clarity.
-Shows you willpower and the ability to abide by directions under pressure.
-Practitioners of Karate typically proceed with the martial art into later life.
-It offers a sense of success only attainable through specific sports and martial arts.
+Perfect for the cardiovascular system, perfect for fitness and mental clarity.
+Shows discipline and the ability to follow guidance under pressure.
+Practitioners of Karate typically continue with the martial art into later life.
+It provides feelings of accomplishment only achievable through specific sports and martial arts.